Volkswagen Tiguan SUV - MPG, running costs & CO2

 Volkswagen Tiguan MPG & CO2

-When equipped with front-wheel drive and the 148bhp version of the 2.0-litre diesel engine (a 187bhp version is also available), the Tiguan emits 146-155g/km of CO2 and returns around 50mpg in pre-facelift guise.
-The updated version of the 148bhp diesel with four-wheel drive returns up to 46.1mpg and emits just under 170g/km of CO2.
+When equipped with front-wheel drive and the 148bhp version of the 2.0-litre diesel engine (a 197bhp version is also available), the Tiguan emits around 150g/km of CO2 and returns close to 50mpg.
+With four-wheel drive and a seven-speed automatic gearbox it returns up to 44.1mpg and emits around 170g/km of CO2.
 The 113bhp 1.6-litre diesel engine was discontinued in 2020.

-The 148bhp 1.5-litre petrol engine is only available in front-wheel drive and returns up to 44.8mpg with CO2 emissions of 143 to 152g/km.
+The 148bhp 1.5-litre petrol engine is only available in front-wheel drive and returns up to 42.8mpg with CO2 emissions from 146g/km.
 This engine sits towards the higher end of BiK tax bandings for company car drivers.

 The plug-in hybrid Tiguan eHybrid will appeal to private and business buyers alike, thanks to its ability to drive for up to 31 miles using just electricity.
 It uses the same powertrain as the Golf GTE, with 242bhp from its petrol engine and electric motor.

-All Tiguans cost £150 a year to tax, but if you add enough options to a top-spec model to push its price above £40,000, you'll pay a £325 surcharge the first five times you tax the car, making for a total of £475 a year during that period.
+Almost all Tiguans cost £150 a year to tax, but if you add enough options to a top-spec model to push its price above £40,000, you'll pay a £325 surcharge the first five times you tax the car, making for a total of £475 a year during that period.
+The eHybrid costs £140 a year thanks to its low CO2 emissions.

 Insuring the Tiguan should be relatively affordable, as it sits in groups 11-27 out of 50; models in higher trim levels and with more powerful engines obviously inhabit the higher end of that range.
 By comparison, the Mazda CX-5 runs from groups 17 to 23, while the BMW X1 starts in group 25 and rises considerably as you head up through the range.